You are tuned to the most listened-to radio talk show in America, hosted by me, Rush Limbaugh.

 You're so devoted to the Cowboys.

-Yeah, Brady was during his suspension for overinflated footballs and the real gas law.
+Yeah, Brady was during his suspension for over-inflated footballs and the real gas law.

-Osweiler, Brock Osweiler, quarterbacking the Houston, Texas, on Sunday in what may be an ice storm.
+Osweiler, Brock Osweiler, quarterbacking the Houston Texas on Sunday in what may be an ice storm.

-Uh Kansas City is under an ice storm warning from now until midnight Sunday.
+Kansas City is under an ice storm warning from now until midnight Sunday.

 There are 90% and 100% chances of rain.

-It all depends on the temperature where the rain falls, but they're predicting freezing rain as much as an inch or three-quarters of an inch in certain places.
+But they're predicting freezing rain as much as an inch or three quarters of an inch in certain places.

 But temperature, high temperatures might reach 36.

-It's uh it's not a watch.
+It's not a watch.

-It's a it's a warning.
+It's a warning.

-Now the Steelers, I've been thinking about this.
+Now, the Steelers, I've been thinking about this.

-I mean, you gotta get there.
+I mean, you've got to get there.

 Visiting team has to show up.

-The visiting team had to be in town 48 hours before the game to just to make sure they were there because it's winter time.
+Case of the championship games, the two games before the Super Bowl, the visiting team had to be in town 48 hours before the game just to make sure they were there because it's wintertime.

-They've relaxed that now so teams can travel the day before the Steelers generally they have a departure time on Saturday, no matter where they're going, they leave at one o'clock.
+The Steelers generally, they have a departure time on Saturday, no matter where they're going.

 They're going to the left coast, staying the same.

-The Pittsburgh Steelers have played out of the Eastern time zone.
+The Steelers, this is the first game this season the Pittsburgh Steelers have played out of the Eastern time zone.

-Not that it matters, it's just an interesting statistic.
+It's just an interesting statistic.

-And uh the Steelers beat the Chiefs previously this season, 44 to something on a Sunday night in Pittsburgh.
+And the Steelers beat the Chiefs previously this season, 44 to something on a Sunday night in Pittsburgh.

-But you have to throw that, especially if the weather is in Clement.
+But you have to throw that, especially if the weather is inclement.

-And then the 430 game, 440 game On Sunday is the Packers at the Cowboys.
+And then the 4-30 game, 4-40 game on Sunday is the Packers at the Cowboys.

 And that's got everyone.